-Nearly Two Years On, Emerald Waterways Isn’t Slowing Down
+Nearly Two Years On, Emerald Cruises Isn’t Slowing Down

-Emerald Waterways is the new kid on the block when it comes to river cruising.
-Founded in 2014 by Scenic President Glen Moroney, Emerald Waterways isn’t intended to compete with Scenic’s own luxury river cruises throughout Europe.
-Instead, Moroney envisioned Emerald Waterways as the perfect line to go head-to-head with river cruising’s undisputed heavyweight champion: Viking River Cruises.
+Emerald Cruises is the new kid on the block when it comes to river cruising.
+Founded in 2014 by Scenic President Glen Moroney, Emerald Cruises isn’t intended to compete with Scenic’s own luxury river cruises throughout Europe.
+Instead, Moroney envisioned Emerald Cruises as the perfect line to go head-to-head with river cruising’s undisputed heavyweight champion: Viking River Cruises.

 To that end, you won’t find a lot of the luxe bells-and-whistles that Scenic’s more upscale “Space Ships” offer, like butler service, GPS-enabled self-guided touring devices, and fully inclusive beverages.
 What you will find, however, are more inclusions than you might expect from a line that is priced very competitively with lines like Viking and AmaWaterways.

-Known as Evergreen Waterways in Australia, Emerald Waterways is nonetheless the name that most river cruisers will recognize this line and fleet by.
+Known as Evergreen Waterways in Australia, Emerald Cruises is nonetheless the name that most river cruisers will recognize this line and fleet by.

 Tours ashore favor the inclusive side, with only a few additional-cost options that most river cruisers can probably pass up.
 Bottled water, both in-room and ashore, is provided free of charge, and beverages that aren’t included (for example, mixed drinks and spirits) are very reasonably priced.
 The onboard currency is the Euro (€).

 Emerald Cruises currently boasts a fleet of four modern river cruise ships.
 Emerald Sky and Emerald Star both entered service in 2014, and two near-identical sister-ships – Emerald Dawn and Emerald Sun – entered service in the summer of 2015.
 A fifth ship, Emerald Belle, is on the way for 2016.